firecow/gitlab-ci-local/README.md

 ### Includes

-Includes from external sources are only fetched once.
-Use `--fetch-includes` to invoke an external fetching routine.
+Includes from external sources are only fetched once and cached.
+Use `--fetch-includes` to ensure that the latest external sources are always fetched.

 ### Artifacts